dlt-hub/dlt/docs/website/docs/user-guides/analytics-engineer.md

+# Analytics engineer

+Are you an analytics engineer and wondering how dlt might help you?

 ### Use case #1: Develop dbt packages on top of existing dlt pipelines

 Dlt automatically transitions unstructured data to structured.
 This means that the loaded data structure is a consequence of the initial unstructured data, except clean, typed and normalised.